APratham/APratham/README.md

-- ⚡ Fun fact: Thor is the richest Marvel superhero
+- ⚡ Fun fact: Kevin Feige was originally an assistant for Marvel Studios
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to